MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/skype-room-systems-v2/skype-room-systems-v2.md

 By default, Skype Room Systems v2 will connect to Windows Update to retrieve OS as well as USB peripheral firmware updates and install them outside of configured business hours.
 You can configure business hours by signing into the administrator account and running the Settings app.

-If you want to manage updates manually, and are unable to follow the normal procedure for [Microsoft Store for Business](https://businessstore.microsoft.com/en-us/store) to[Distribute offline apps](https://docs.microsoft.com/en-us/microsoft-store/distribute-offline-apps), you can acquire the appropriate APPX file and dependencies from the [deployment kit](https://go.microsoft.com/fwlink/?linkid=851168) (from the instructions to[Configure a Skype Room Systems v2 console](../../deploy-1/deploy-clients/console.md)) that can be used with SCCM.
+If you want to manage updates manually, and are unable to follow the normal procedure for [Microsoft Store for Business](https://businessstore.microsoft.com/en-us/store) to [Distribute offline apps](https://docs.microsoft.com/en-us/microsoft-store/distribute-offline-apps), you can acquire the appropriate APPX file and dependencies from the [deployment kit](https://go.microsoft.com/fwlink/?linkid=851168) (from the instructions to [Configure a Skype Room Systems v2 console](../../deploy-1/deploy-clients/console.md)) that can be used with SCCM.
 The deployment kit release lags behind the store release, so it may not always match the latest available build.

 ### To update using Powershell